Prior to successfully completing pupillage in October 2013, Mukhtiar completed his Law degree and Bar qualifications whilst working full-time.

 Mukhtiar maintains a private client practice for existing clients which includes traditional Chancery work.

-- Re M: without notice injunction (settled on the return date) successfully restraining the winding up of a small football club where there was a genuine dispute over the alleged debt for development work carried out at the ground.
-The defence included an alleged nondisclosed conflict of interest in the construction company by the club’s former finance director.
+- Without notice injunction (settled on the return date.
+Successfully restrained the winding up of a small football club where there was a genuine dispute over the alleged debt for development work carried out at the ground.
+The defence included an alleged non-disclosed conflict of interest in the construction company by the club’s former finance director (2018).

-- H v S: an extended fast-track trial regarding unpaid private school fees.
-The case involved the applicability of the Consumer Credit Act 1974 and counterclaims regarding the school’s representations and performance.
+- An extended fast-track trial regarding unpaid private school fees.
+The case involved the applicability of the Consumer Credit Act 1974 and counterclaims regarding the school’s representations and performance (2018).

 - C v B EWHC 3567 (QB): appeal against the striking out, on limitation grounds, of a counterclaim to a possession claim for knowing assistance to a breach of trust involving secured loans used to invest in a Ponzi scheme.
 Mr Justice Mitting stated, “She is now represented on a Direct Access basis by Mr Mukhtiar Singh who has presented her case with moderation and realism.
 I am grateful to him, as she should be as well”.

-- EE v HF & 2 other companies: claim on behalf of a specialist environmental clearance company who undertook work as part of the development of a petrol station to residential properties.
-The Defendants ran defences involving privity and agency, but ultimately conceded on the day of trial.
+- Acted on behalf of a specialist environmental clearance company who undertook work as part of the development of a petrol station to residential properties.
+The Defendants ran defences involving privity and agency, but ultimately conceded on the day of trial (2017).

-- V v A: acted on behalf of the Defendant denying the existence of a number of loans; the Claimant withdrew his claim at the end of the first day of trial.
+- Acted on behalf of the Defendant denying the existence of a number of loans; the Claimant withdrew his claim at the end of the first day of trial (2017).

-- D v H: on the day of trial, successfully negotiated settlement in a claim under s.14 of the Sale of Goods Act 1979, for rescission and damages involving the purchase of a defective vehicle.
+- On the day of trial, successfully negotiated settlement in a claim under s.14 of the Sale of Goods Act 1979, for rescission and damages involving the purchase of a defective vehicle (2017).

-- Bowie v Bowie: 4-day multi-track trial involving an alleged loan of £200,000 to a sibling; successfully defended the case and obtained costs on an indemnity basis.
+- 4-day multi-track trial involving an alleged loan of £200,000 to a sibling; successfully defended the case and obtained costs on an indemnity basis (2016).

-- T v S: 4-day multi-track trial involving claims and counterclaims for breach of contract and unjust enrichment, where the dispute was over the completion of renovation works and a failure to execute a commercial lease.
+- 4-day multi-track trial involving claims and counterclaims for breach of contract and unjust enrichment, where the dispute was over the completion of renovation works and a failure to execute a commercial lease (2016).

-- G v V: 2-day multi-track trial involving a substantial loan and a counterclaim for breach of a partnership agreement, which thereafter resulted in protracted enforcement proceedings.
+- 2-day multi-track trial involving a substantial loan and a counterclaim for breach of a partnership agreement, which thereafter resulted in protracted enforcement proceedings (2016).

-- Murray v Adams & Adams: successfully obtained summary judgment on behalf of the Claimant in a dispute against guarantor Defendants concerning a failed overseas investment.
+- Successfully obtained summary judgment on behalf of the Claimant in a dispute against guarantor Defendants concerning a failed overseas investment (2016).

-- Parking Eye v Barnett: successful application, with costs, to set aside default judgment entered for breach of contract.
-Argued implied terms could be incorporated thus the Defendant had a real prospect of defending the claim.
+- Successful application, with costs, to set aside default judgment entered in favour of a leading parking charges enforcement company for breach of contract.
+Argued implied terms could be incorporated thus the Defendant had a real prospect of defending the claim (2015).

-- B v H: 3-day fast track trial involving a claim for misrepresentation, breach of contract and non-acceptance under the Sale of Goods Act 1979.
+- 3-day fast track trial involving a claim for misrepresentation, breach of contract and non-acceptance under the Sale of Goods Act 1979 (2014).

 Regulatory & Professional Discipline

-Mukhtiar is regularly instructed for professional discipline cases and he applies his robust advocacy skills to his practical awareness.
+Mukhtiar is regularly instructed for professional discipline cases and applies his robust advocacy skills to his practical awareness.
+He has a good understanding of the Senior Managers and Certification Regime as employment cases involving the financial services sector often have a regulatory aspect.

 - Association of Regulatory & Disciplinary Lawyers